 • Understand career decision-making as a process informed by direct experiences and chance events.

-Prerequisites: Incoming freshmen assigned to Exploratory and Pre-Professional Advising Center only
+Prerequisites: Incoming first-year students assigned to Exploratory and Pre-Professional Advising Center only

 Typically Offered: Fall

-Note: Newly admitted transfer students and students who remain Exploratory (Undecided) after their first UB semester, are strongly encouraged to enroll in UBE 202: Career Planning.
-Taught by career services counselors, UBE 202 is a two-credit seminar that focuses on career awareness, personal awareness and educational awareness as they relate to the process of making a career decision.
+Note: Newly admitted transfer students and students who remain Exploratory (Undecided) after their first UB semester can enroll in CEP 202: Career Development.
+This 3-credit course focuses on career awareness, personal awareness and educational awareness as they relate to the world of work.